drug-design/course/docs/chapters/molecular-similarity.md

 ### Example of Selection of Relevant Descriptors

-The example below deals with face recognition.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/example-selection-relevant-descriptors-d74db542'><i class='fa fa-play' aria-hidden='true'></i></button>The example below deals with face recognition.
 The most straightforward way to recognize people is  to compare individual pixels of the picture to each other.
 This procedure would however quickly run into problems if the face  moved slightly while the picture was being taken or a change in lighting made the picture slightly lighter or darker.
 Thus, a computer selected characteristic feature from the faces below and the distances between them do not depend on the precise orientation of the face, and they are also insensitive to changes in illumination.
 They are relevant descriptors.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[pixels]: Surface element representing a value on a regular grid in 2D space.